What is causation in history? When historians talk about causation they are trying to find out why something happened when it did.

 The assassination of Franz Ferdinand, Archduke of Austria, in June 1914 was the trigger event for the outbreak of World War One.

 A trigger event is usually obvious, but it must be remembered that it is not the sole cause.
 Generally, a situation has been made progressively worse by long term and short term causes.
 The trigger event is then the spark that finally makes something else happen.

 There are almost always consequences to historical events.
 These are the results of the event or action that was caused by long and short term causes and a trigger event.

 Consequences are sometimes resolutions to a situation such as a peace treaty or agreement or they can lead to a change in social, economic or political situations.

 It is important to remember that consequences can then become a cause of a future event.

 The Treaty of Versailles (1919) was signed at the end of World War One and set out harsh restrictions and financial reparations on Germany.
 It was hoped that the treaty would stop Germany from starting a war in the future.
-However, the terms of the treaty were so harsh and caused such hardship that the people became angry.
-Adolf Hitler used this resentment to increase his own popularity by promising to rip up the hated treaty.
+However, it can be argued that the treaty was so harsh and caused such resentment among the people of Germany that it contributed to the outbreak of World War Two.